 - An unpleasant smell

 Men often do not notice any symptoms.
 Very occasionally they may notice:

 - Pain or burning when passing urine

 - Irritation of the foreskin (this is unusual)

 How do you test for it?

-If you have symptoms the Doctor or Nurse will take a swab from the vagina.
+Testing is available after an assessment with a Nurse/Doctor.
+If you need testing, the Doctor or Nurse will take a swab from the vagina.

 We do not test people with a penis for TV, but if a partner has been diagnosed with TV you will be offered treatment.

 This treatment is effective for most people but it is important you have a further TV test to make sure that the treatment has worked you have any further sexual contact.